lisaannbyrne1/MilestoneProject1/README.md

 ### User stories
 As a staff member, I expect to be able to find essential content quickly and easily.

-As a member of the general public, I expect to be able to find decided content in one click.
+As a member of the general public, I expect to be able to find out who AHI are and what they do in one click or less.

 As a stakeholder or industry representatives, I expect to see a showcase of the programmes operated by the company.